Requirements For Sandan

 - Submit a copy of current Red Cross Standard or Community First Aid card.

 - Submit a copy of current CPR card.
-CPR requirement can be met only with hands-on training.
+CPR Requirement can be met with training in person or online.

 - Submit an Application for Examination.